Interstate 395 (Maine): History

-Eastern extension plans
+Future

 Plans to extend I-395 to connect it to SR 9 began as early as 2001.
 In February 2008, MaineDOT suggested five possible routes to extend I-395 to SR 9, with two in particular designated as "State's Choice" and "Holden's Choice".
 The state's choice route would cut through the middle of Holden and connect to SR 9 in east Eddington; Holden's choice would run along the Brewer–Holden border and join SR 9 earlier.
 Since then, the state eliminated the "State's Choice" route and began work on the "Holden's Choice", designated 2B-2.
 Despite all three affected communities issuing resolutions in 2014 opposing this route, the state went forward with the project as a super two rerouting of SR 9.
 Design completed in 2021, and construction commenced in 2022.
 The project was officially completed on June 27, 2025, and the new road opened to traffic.